Arara/Process/README.md

 echo 'Child process has PID ' . $control->info()->getId() .
 PHP_EOL;
 echo 'Child process has parent PID ' . $control->info()->getParentId() .
 PHP_EOL;

+$control->flush(2.5); // Will try to flush current process memory and sleep by 2 and a half seconds
 $control->signal()->send('kill'); // Will send SIGKILL to the current process (the child)
 ```